Flats Fishing:

 This information will serve you well whether you’re fishing the Bahamas, Turks & Caicos, Mexico, Belize, Venezuela, Seychelles, Christmas Island, or Mauritius.
 Every location or guide will have its own “hot flies”, and those will be listed in your Angler Adventures itinerary, but most are variations of the flies listed here.

 Bahamian and Caribbean fishing lodges that provide tackle are clearly in the minority.
 Some lodges have a minimal amount of “back-up” rods and reels for use in case of rod loss or breakage.
-However, even this equipment is often in poor condition or has been poorly maintained.
+However, even this equipment is often in poor condition.
 Some lodges carry a smattering of flies and lures, but always seem to be “out of” the best patterns.
-Unless your Angler Adventures itinerary letter clearly states that the lodge you are going to provides a full inventory of rod and reel rentals, leaders and flies, we recommend you bring all your own tackle and flies, including a minimum of two rods per angler.
+Unless your Angler Adventures itinerary clearly states that the lodge you are going to provides a full inventory of rod and reel rentals, leaders and flies, we recommend you bring all your own tackle and flies, including a minimum of two rods per angler.

-Some people recommend light rods (6 or 7 weight) for bonefish, but we’ve not found these light rods to be versatile enough.
-They are practical under extremely calm conditions, but 8 and 9 weight rods are preferable under normal/windy conditions and you can still make a delicate presentation with an 8 weight rod and a long leader with an unweighted fly.
-You may want to bring a 10 weight rod for permit, barracuda, or sharks.
+Some people carry light rods (5-6 weight) for bonefish, but we’ve not found these light rods to be versatile enough.
+A 7 weight is useful in calm conditions, but 8 and 9 weight rods are preferable under normal/windy conditions, and you can still make a delicate presentation with an 8 weight rod, a long leader and an unweighted fly.
+You may want to bring a 10-weight rod for permit, barracuda, or sharks.
 If the destination you’re visiting offers large Tarpon, an 11-weight or 12-weight is standard.

 In addition to rods that you can carry aboard an airplane, we strongly recommend that you also pack a carry-on bag with your reels, lines, fishing accessories, (except sharp metal objects which must go in your checked luggage) a change of clothes and all necessary medications.

-We recommend anodized direct drive reels for salt water use, preferably with adjustable brake, cork disc drag, and a capacity of at least 150 yards of 20 pound test backing plus fly line.
+We recommend anodized direct drive reels for salt water use, preferably with a sealed adjustable brake, cork disc drag, and a capacity of at least 150 yards of backing.
+There are now several choices for backing, from the traditional 20- or 30-pound test dacron, to smaller diameter gel spun backings.

 The most popular line for bonefishing is a weight forward floating line.
 Cleaning your fly line will greatly enhance its ability to shoot through the rod guides.
 If your line is old, cracked or beyond cleaning, buy a new line.
-The investment of $70 – $80 on a new fly line is one of the most important tackle purchases you can make before taking an important fishing trip.
+Investing in a new fly line is one of the most important tackle purchases you can make before an important fishing trip.
+In fact, many experienced anglers will bring new fly lines on each trip.

-If the fish are spooky, or if you’re using small flies for tailing fish or fishing skinny water in general, we recommend fluorocarbon tippets added to conventional monofilament leaders.
-Seaguar & Rio Fluoroflex are the two best on the market, and both have sufficient stiffness and abrasion resistance for saltwater use.
-Either a double surgeon’s knot or simple blood knot (see Kreh/Sosin) is more secure than a conventional blood knot (a.k.a. barrel knot) when tying fluorocarbon to conventional mono.
-Even more secure is a triple surgeon’s knot, making that the best choice.
-When adding fluorocarbon tippets to regular mono, it is important that you do not tie obviously dissimilar diameters together.
+If fish are spooky, or if you’re using small flies for tailing fish or fishing skinny water in general, we recommend fluorocarbon tippets added to conventional monofilament leaders.
+Seaguar or Rio Fluoroflex are good choices.
+Fluorocarbon is thinner than Mono, but still has sufficient stiffness and abrasion resistance for saltwater use.
+An 8-turn blood knot is more secure than most knots when tying fluorocarbon to conventional mono.
+When adding thin fluorocarbon tippets to regular Mono, it is important you don’t tie obviously dissimilar diameters together.
 You need to gradually taper down the diameter of your tippet for conventional knots to hold.
-That’s why the leader described below goes from 15 lb mono to 20 lb fluorocarbon.
-Every saltwater angler should be familiar with the knots described seven paragraphs below, even if he or she doesn’t tie his own leaders.
+That’s why the leader described below goes from 15 lb.
+Mono to 20 lb. fluorocarbon.
+Every saltwater angler should be familiar with the knots described four paragraphs below, even if he or she doesn’t tie his own leaders.

-If using straight mono leaders, instead of fluorocarbon tippets, we recommend using a 12-lb., 10-lb., or 8-lb. tippet, depending on conditions.
-For example, when fishing in very shallow water (8-12 inches), in bright sunlight over spooky fish, you will need to lengthen and taper down your leader whether your tippet is mono or fluorocarbon.
+If using straight mono leaders, instead of fluorocarbon tippets, we still recommend using a 15-lb. tippet.
+When fishing in very shallow water (8-12 inches), in bright sunlight over spooky fish, you’ll need to lengthen your leader to 14, 16 or even 18 feet!
+In these conditions, we recommend a fluorocarbon tippet, because its small diameter may be less visible to fish and fluoro sinks more than mono, which is helpful when casting small flies.

 BONEFISH LEADERS

-Check your leader regularly for wind knots or abrasion and replace if worn or weakened.
+Check your leader regularly for wind knots or abrasions and replace if worn or weakened.

 For connecting the leader butt to the fly line, the nail knot is fine with conventional fly lines.
 However, when using the newer mono core (or braided mono core) lines, you MUST use an Albright Knot.
 Conventional nail knots can slip off mono core fly lines.
-Use a triple surgeon’s knot when tying leader to leader and the improved clinch knot or better yet the non-slip mono loop knot when tying the tippet to the fly.
-Many experts have abandoned the blood or barrel knot in favor of the surgeon’s knot for connecting leader to leader and likewise have abandoned the clinch knot in favor of the non-slip mono loop.
-Your guides may continue to use barrel knots and clinch knots, so we recommend you learn to tie the knots we recommend for yourself.
+With Mono, use a double or triple surgeon’s knot when tying leader to leader and the non-slip mono loop knot when tying the tippet to the fly.
+With Fluorocarbon, use an 8-turn blood knot or the Stu Apte Improved blood knot when tying leader to leader, as fluoro can be weakened by a surgeon’s knot.
+The non-slip mono loop knot works well with mono or fluoro, when tying tippet to fly.

 Every time you or the guide ties a section of leader to leader, or you tie the tippet to the fly, you should test the knot strength by affixing the fly to something stationary and pulling firmly.
 More fish are lost due to leader or knot failure than any other reason.

-Polarized sunglasses are so indispensable when fishing the flats; we recommend you bring 2 pair (one for back up).
+Polarized sunglasses are so indispensable when fishing the flats, we recommend you bring at least two pairs (one primary, one back up).
+The best all-around lens colors are brown, copper or amber.
 Yellow lenses are good for flat, low-light conditions such as early or late in the day, cloudy or rainy days.
-Grey lenses are good under extremely bright, high-contrast conditions.
-However, the best all-around lens is brown or amber.
-Brown or amber is our number one choice by far.
-Glasses with side shading are desirable.
+We don’t recommend grey lenses.
+They can be excellent in extremely bright conditions, but the grey lens washes out the grey in the bonefish, making their usefulness on the flats extremely limited.
+Glare is a frequent issue when sight fishing.
+The Costa del Mar 580 Green Mirror copper lens provides a slight reduction in glare over non-mirrored lenses.
+Glasses that fit well with side shading are desirable.
 A strap is helpful for taking glasses on and off.
-A lens cleaning cloth (which must be kept dry) and a solution to clean your lenses is also recommended.
+A lens cleaning cloth (which must be kept dry) and a solution to clean your lenses works when you’re on the water.
+At home, washing the glasses with a mild dishwashing liquid, then drying with a microfibre cloth does the trick.

 Dull or muted colors like olive or khaki are less visible to fish.
+We also recommend light blues or newer water camo colors.
 Light colors absorb less heat.
-We recommend supplex or other quick drying materials for shorts or long pants when wading.
+We recommend quick drying materials for shorts or long pants when wading.
 If traveling to areas where you’ll do a lot of wading, you may want to have more than one pair of each.
-When it’s buggy or if the sun is intense, most anglers wear long pants and long sleeved shirts every day and tuck the pants into their wading shoes to reduce the drag of the pant leg when wading.
-A Buff to cover your neck, ears and face, as well as sun gloves for both hands are also important items for sun protection.
+When it’s buggy or if the sun is intense, most anglers wear long pants and long-sleeved shirts every day and tuck the pants into their gravel guards or wading shoes to reduce the drag of the pant leg when wading.
+A Buff or a hoodie to cover your neck, ears and face, as well as sun gloves for both hands are also important items for sun protection.

-Carrying two fishing towels is a good idea.
-A washcloth size towel is perfect for cleaning your hands of “bonefish slime”.
+Carrying a fishing towel is a good idea.
+A washcloth size towel is perfect for cleaning your hands.
 A larger, medium-sized towel is good for drying off items, including yourself, plus, it doubles as a “rod protector”.
-Frequently, flats skiffs in far off places have less than ideal storage for fly rods and a towel can come in handy protecting your rods from chaffing and banging.
-Use the towel to wrap around your rods at the location where they come in contact with the rod holding hole, tube or device.
+Frequently, flats skiffs in far off places have less than ideal storage for fly rods and a towel can come in handy protecting your rods for chaffing and banging.
+Use the towel to wrap around your rods at the location they come in contact with the rod holding hole, tube or device.
+A towel can also come in handy to clean and refresh a dirty fly line in the middle to the day.

 The other type of wading is to park the boat and go on foot.
 Wading the whole day can take you far from the boat.
 Chances are you will not be able to anticipate the terrain you might cover.
 All day wading requires a wading boot designed for the task.
 The wading boot must be comfortable to walk in for long distances (8 miles a day is not unusual).
 It must provide support and protection from sharp objects like shells, urchins and nasty dead coral.
 Inevitably, you’ll encounter soft sand, which will swallow up your entire wading boot and more.
 Destinations where you can enjoy all day wading include specific locations in the Bahamas or the Yucatan of Mexico, Los Roques, South Caicos, the Turneffe Islands, Belize, Seychelles, St. Brandon’s, Mauritius, Christmas Island and other atolls.

 Whichever you choose, the idea is for the boot to withstand rugged terrain, as well as provide traction on slippery sand.
-The neoprene sock must fit comfortably.
-We like the Gator “Basic Neoprene Sock (www.gator-sports.com) because it’s thin (1.5 mm neoprene), doesn’t get bent out of shape in saltwater, is easily cleaned with fresh water and dries quickly.
-The gravel guard keeps the sand from getting into your boot even when you sink in over your ankles.
-Very important, otherwise you will get blisters or be spending more time washing the sand out of your boots than fishing!
+The gravel guard helps keep sand from getting into your boot even when you sink in over your ankles.
 We like the Simms Guide Model Gravel Guard because of its wrap around design and Velcro closure.

 For people with foot issues, adding athletic insoles or orthotics to your wading boots may be necessary.
 Keep in mind that you may need to size your shoe accordingly.